Rejoiner is committed to providing a transparent security policy.

 Since we are small company, the responsibilities of maintaining our security requirements are shared by all members of our team.
 Biannually, our team meets to do a security risk assessment on our platform and determine areas where we need to proactively secure our application.
 Minutes of these meetings are accessible internally.
 Any concerns or information you would like to pass on to our security team, please use the contact form here.

-Our cart abandonment platform is hosted at third party cloud provider known as Softlayer.
-Softlayer is responsible for all necessary infrastructure related to our private cloud, but is not responsible for our local private network or our system configuration.
-Physical access is securely restricted to Softlayer’s data center and has many third party certifications, including PCI and ISO 27001 compliance.
+Our marketing automation platform is hosted by third party cloud providers.
+Specifically, IBM Softlayer [Softlayer] and Amazon Web Services [AWS].
+Softlayer and AWS are responsible for all necessary infrastructure related to our private cloud, but are not responsible for our local private network or our system configuration.
+Physical access is securely restricted to AWS and Softlayer data centers and both have many third party certifications, including PCI and ISO 27001 compliance.
 For more information about Softlayer and the security of their platform, please access their security page here.
+For more information about AWS and the security of their platform, please access their security page here.

-We collect and store data from two entities, subscribers, i.e purchasers of Rejoiner, and end-users, customers shopping on your website.
-Subscribers of the Rejoiner platform will have access to our metrics and configuration dashboard.
+We collect and store data from two entities, clients, i.e users of the Rejoiner platform, and customers, end-users shopping on client's eCommerce websites.
+Clients of the Rejoiner platform will have access to our metrics and configuration dashboard.
 This dashboard stores the following data:

 Rejoiner does not store any payment processing information.
 All payment processing is handled by a third party entity Stripe.
 Stripe supports all industry standards around payment processing, including PCI.
 For information about security standards at Stripe, please click here.